kb8njit/GroupProject_Final/README.md

 Once logged in you will be greeted with a simple profile page.

 ### Feature 1: Login/Registration (created by Kelly Blackledge)
 A login process that takes the user to their profile page, as well as a registration that should send an email to the registrant informing them to activate their account.
+If you are unable to register, please use the "Search Accounts" option to find an email address and password to view the profile page.

 ### Feature 2: (created by Monica Nelson)
 A calendar display